sammigachuhi/my_django/docs/13-adding-images.md

 ## Perform migrations

-Now to record the migrations that we've done.
+Now let's save the migrations that we've done.

 ```
 python3 manage.py makemigrations australia
 ```

-Now to implement the changes in our database.
+Now that we've taken a snapshot of the migrations, its time to implement the changes in our database.

 ```
 python3 manage.py migrate australia